Need to talk? Call 1800 882 436.

 Serving a variety of healthy foods and snacks

-• Serve lean meats and other good sources of protein, such as eggs and nuts.
+• Serve good sources of protein such as lean meats, eggs and nuts.

 • Choose wholegrain breads and cereals so your child gets more fibre.

-• Limit fat intake by avoiding deep-fried foods and choosing healthier cooking methods, such as grilling, roasting and steaming.
+• Choose healthier cooking methods, such as grilling, roasting and steaming.

-• Limit sugary drinks such as soft drinks and juices, and serve water and milk instead.
+• Limit sugary drinks such as soft drinks and juices.
+Serve water and milk instead.

 Being a role model